emersonrp/bindcontrol/README.md

 BindControl is a helper app for creating and maintaining keybinds for City of Heroes.

-It is an enhanced port of Konoko and Monorail's [CityBinder 0.76](http://sourceforge.net/projects/citybinder/), using the WxWidgets UI toolkit.
+It is an enhanced port of Konoko and Monorail's [CityBinder 0.76](http://sourceforge.net/projects/citybinder/), using Python and the WxWidgets UI toolkit.

 During City of Heroes' original run, CityBinder was the go-to app for keybinds.
 It's written in lua, using the IUP toolkit, and the required versions of those can be difficult to set up for development on modern OSes.
 I wanted to add features and clean up the UI, so in a stunning and likely unwise act of hubris, I instead started work on BindControl.